ValeriaVG/nomocms/README.md

-# amp-cms
+# AMP CMS
-Content managements system for blazingly fast AMP websites, written in TypeScript and powered by Redis
+Content management system for blazingly fast AMP websites, written in TypeScript and powered by Redis